-Staff Selection Commission (SSC) conducted SSC MTS 2017 Re-Exam from September 16 to October 26, 2017.
+Staff Selection Commission (SSC) declared the final result for paper II on April 28, 2018.
+It conducted SSC MTS 2017 Re-Exam from September 16 to October 26, 2017.
 The SSC MTS Paper 1 was conducted as per the new scheme of examination.
 Under it, the candidates had to solve 100 questions instead of 150.
 The Commission has released the answer key of SSC MTS 2017.
 It has been released online and the candidates can challenge it until November 26, 2017.
 Check details on the selection process, eligibility criteria, answer key, cutoff, result etc of SSC MTS 2017 from this page.

 Latest: SSC MTS 2017 marks of Paper-II has been declared, check it from the “Result” page link in the quick link box.